The-Dozer-Project/ben-design/README.md

 ## Status

-This document set represents an early but coherent architectural state.
+Feedback, critique, and discussion are welcome particularly around architectural tradeoffs, failure modes, and systemic assumptions.

-Feedback, critique, and discussion are welcome, but contributions are intentionally gated to preserve architectural consistency while the system matures.
+Contributions are intentionally gated to preserve architectural consistency while the system matures.

 ---